Pyrexiaa/UZH_SoCo2023/Assignment 3/README.md

 #### Implementation

-Modify the `debugger.py` file to enable the debugger to show the value at a single address or all memory between two addresses using the "memory" command.
+Modify the `vm_extend.py` file in debugger directory to enable the debugger to show the value at a single address or all memory between two addresses using the "memory" command.

 #### Testing Instructions

 Interactively test this feature with the following commands:

 ```
-python debugger.py count_up.mx
+python vm_extend.py count_up.mx
-> memory 0x1000
-> memory 0x2000 0x3000
 ```

+1. You can enter the address directly and its value will be shown.

+- 000000 [dimqrs]> 4
+- Address provided: 4
+- Value of that address: 020006

+2. You can enter the range of address directly and the value in between will be shown.

+- 000001 [dimqrs]> 1 3
+- Address provided: 1 3
+- Value between this range of address: 030102 00000d

+3. You can enter the command (amended due to the requirements in the later question) and the current value will be shown.

+- 000000 [dimqrs]> show
+- Function Called: \_do_show_memory_range
+- Address provided: 0
+- Value of that address: 000002

 ### 4.2 Breakpoint Addresses

 ### Implementation

-Modify the `debugger.py` file to allow users to set or clear breakpoints at a single address using the "break" or "clear" command.
+Modify the `vm_break.py` file in debugger directory to allow users to set or clear breakpoints at a single address using the "break" or "clear" command.

 ### Testing Instructions

 Interactively test this feature with the following commands:

 ```
-python debugger.py count_up.mx
+python vm_break.py count_up.mx
-> break 0x1000
-> clear 0x2000
 ```

+1. You can enter the first string as the command with the second integer as the address to `add` the breakpoint

+- 000000 [bcdimqrs]> b 4
+- Function Called: \_do_add_breakpoint
+- Added breakpoint at 000004

+- 000000 [bcdimqrs]> add_break 4
+- Function Called: \_do_add_breakpoint
+- Added breakpoint at 000004

+2. You can enter the first string as the command with the second integer as the address to `clear` the breakpoint

+- 000001 [bcdimqrs]> c 4
+- Function Called: \_do_clear_breakpoint
+- Cleared breakpoint at 000004

+- 000001 [bcdimqrs]> clear 4
+- Function Called: \_do_clear_breakpoint
+- Cleared breakpoint at 000004

 ### 4.3 Command Completion

 ### Implementation

-Modify the `debugger.py` file to recognize commands based on any number of distinct leading characters.
+Modify the `vm_extend.py` and `vm_break.py` files in debugger directory to recognize commands based on any number of distinct leading characters.
 For example, "m," "me," "mem," and so on should trigger the "do_memory" method.

 ### Testing Instructions

 Interactively test this feature by providing partial commands:

 ```
-python debugger.py count_up.mx
+python vm_break.py count_up.mx
-> m 0x1000
-> me 0x2000 0x3000
-> mem 0x3000
 ```

+As shown above, we can provide partial commands in adding and clearing breakpoints with following the key value stated in the dictionary.

+We will first search if there is any function's name starting with the input characters, if not, we will select the function with the characters in it, else we will return `Unknown Command`.

 ### 4.4 Watchpoints

 ### Implementation

-Modify the `debugger.py` and VM to support watchpoints, allowing the debugger to halt the VM when the value at a specified address changes.
+Modify the `vm_break.py` file in the debugger directory and VM to support watchpoints, allowing the debugger to halt the VM when the value at a specified address changes.

 ### Testing Instructions

 Interactively test this feature with the following commands:

 ```
-python debugger.py watchpoint_example.mx
+python vm_break.py watchpoint_example.mx
-> watch 0x0010
 ```

+The user can add a watchpoint at the particular address by running command as below:

+- 000000 [bcdimqrs]> watch 100
+- Function Called: \_do_add_watchpoint
+- Added watchpoint at 100

+In the `.mx` file provided, changing in the address value has occurred while reversing the array at the 100th ip address.
+Therefore, the program is halted once detected there are changes occurred at that particular ip address.

+- 000001 [bcdimqrs]> r
+- Function Called: \_do_run
+- 000005
+- Changes detected at IP 000005